-Preschool students will be offered at least one field trip per school year on a Monday.
+Preschool students will be offered at least one field trip per school year.
 Since bus transportation is not available, parents are responsible for bringing their child to the field trip.
 Parents are also required to stay with their child for the duration of the field trip.
-Attendance will be taken on field trips for safety reasons.
+Attendance will be taken on field trips.
+Students unable to attend the field trip will receive a verified absence.